Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
-* Projects: imp structure, settings (table len,...), ...
-* Data sources: create API sources, change structure (to work with API + correct edit source), create multiple source types
+* Data sources: create API sources, change structure (to work with API + correct edit source), at creation: standard pop up than custom one?, create multiple source types
 * Table: change structure, enable to do wathever you want with python (delete lines where -, Data export (csv), ...)
-* Complete README
+* Complete README + Demo project

 ### To do
 * Odoo module: ease import process